Noah-Gartenberg/PlanningProgramV3/README.md

   - The Drag and Drop will at some point need to be changed to ensure that
   - The viewmodel for the mainwindow will need to be changed to ensure that I can have multiple plans open at once (even if only one is displayed at a time) like in a tab control.
 I'd _like_ to only have the controls for one plan created at a time for optimization purposes, but I don't know if the tab control will do that by default.
+  - Drag and Drop is done *for now*, but it will need some work as I'm still getting errors every every once in a while while trying to use the program to make example images

 **Next Goals In Order**